yizhou-demog/yizhou-demog.github.io/index.md

 ---

 ## About Me

-I am a tenured associate professor at the Guanghua School of Management and the Center for Social Research at Peking University.
+I am a tenured associate professor at the [Center for Social Research](https://csr.pku.edu.cn/) and the [Guanghua School of Management](https://www.gsm.pku.edu.cn), Peking University.

 ## Education

 - **University of California, Berkeley**
-  Ph.D. in Demography (Population Economics Track), 2017
+  Ph.D. in Demography, 2017
   Advisors: Ronald Lee, Alan Auerbach, Jennifer Johnson-Hanks, and Charles I. Jones
   M.A. in Demography, 2012